kaiterra/misc/kubernetes-china-aliyun/storage.md

 resize2fs /dev/vdb
 ```

 or whatever block device the volume is mounted from.
 This performs an online resize of the file system.

+Use `df -h` to verify that the new filesystem size is recognized by Linux.